sebasgverde/rnn-cells-music-paper/README.md

-# Sequence Generation using Deep Recurrent Networks: A study case in music.
+# Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in transposition free music.
 Sebastian Garcia Valencia

----
 Songs, code and datasets to replicate the research and the specific reuslts of the paper

 [Paper]() [Github](https://github.com/sebasgverde/rnn-cells-music-paper)